-This ride is much bigger than me and belongs to so many.
+I am proud to have completed this ride in Jase's name, but this ride is so much bigger than just Jase and I. It belongs to so many.
 A journey to encompass life, embrace grief, and to show that you can achieve beyond your wildest dreams, so long as you still dream.

 A realisation that you are never alone!